-A customer testimonial is one of the most useful marketing and sales tools you could hope to have, but many people don’t know how to ask for a testimonial.
+A customer testimonial is one of the most useful marketing and sales tools you could hope to have, but many people struggle with how to ask for testimonials from their customers.

-This article will show you just how easy it can be to ask for a testimonial from a customer.
+This article will show you just how easy it can be.

 What’s So Great About Customer Testimonials Anyway?

 Testimonials work for the same reason word-of-mouth and referrals work: social proof.

 You could have the best salespeople in the world working for you, but nothing they say will ever hold a candle to what your real live customers have to say about you.

 There are many reasons to video testimonials should be part of your sales and marketing strategy.
 The most compelling reason is that they get results, and the numbers don’t lie.

 Video testimonials far outperform written testimonials, but they’ve traditionally required dragging a camera crew into your customer’s office and taking up a big chunk of their day.
 That’s all changing now though, due to social distancing measures.